parise22/CoinSpot_PythonAPI/README.md

-# CoinSpot Python API
+# CoinSpot Python
-A CoinSpot API for Python 3 and above.

--Work in progress-
+-Work in progress- Python 3+

 Currently designed for the Read Only CoinSpot API endpoint.